-If you are in a rut, I urge you to watch a short 6-minute video by Deb Erickson on her website at www.deberickson.com.
-Her book, Get out of the Rut and on with Your Life, may also have some concrete ideas that will help you get out of your rut.
+If you are in a rut, I urge you to watch a short six-minute video by Deb Erickson on her website at www.deberickson.com.
+Her book, Get Out of the Rut and On with Your Life, may also have some concrete ideas that will help you get out of your rut.

 You are in control and you have the power to get any part of your life out of a rut.
 Just keep your eye focused on the big picture of what you want to achieve and then move down the road at a pace that allows you to enjoy the journey.